poddworks/groxy/README.md

     ```

 ### Behavior
-The proxy module does not attempt perform reconnection to remote endpoint.
+The proxy module does not attempt to perform reconnection to remote endpoint.
-The rule is fail fast and have the client retry.
+The rule is fail fast retry.

-The assumption here is that nodes are registered under key `/srv/redis/debug`,
+When connected with a discovery backend, nodes are registered under a key e.g.
+`/srv/redis/debug`,
-with the last segment being the actual netloc of the node in this service
+with the last segment being the actual netloc of the node in that service i.e.
-group i.e. `/srv/redis/debug/10.0.1.134:6379`, `/srv/redis/debug/10.0.2.122:6379`.
+`/srv/redis/debug/10.0.1.134:6379`, `/srv/redis/debug/10.0.2.122:6379`.

-When the members in the `/srv/redis/debug` service changes e.g. leaving,
+When members in the `/srv/redis/debug` service changes e.g. leaving,
-joining, the proxy will reject all established connections (if not already
+joining, the proxy will reject established connections (if not already
-broken from the view point of the client).
+broken from the view point of connected client).